- Changes to Fees

 Toronto, Ontario M5S 1V6

-In order to withdraw from an OISE degree program, students must submit the Program Withdrawal Form, signed by the Department, along with their student card, to the Registration Team of the OISE Office of the Registrar and Student Services.
-A rebate of fees, if any, will be determined by the date on which written notification of withdrawal is received by the Office of the Registrar and Student Services.
+In order to withdraw from an OISE degree program, students must submit the Program Withdrawal Form, signed by the Department, along with their student card, to the Registration Team of the Registrar's Office and Student Experience.
+A rebate of fees, if any, will be determined by the date on which written notification of withdrawal is received by the Registrar's Office and Student Experience.
 Application for re-admission by a student who has withdrawn will be considered in competition with all other applicants.